nmoehrle/mvs-texturing/README.md

 description of the expected file formats and optional parameters.

+#Troubleshooting
+When you encounter errors or unexpected behavior please make sure to switch the build type to debug e.g. ```cmake -DCMAKE_BUILD_TYPE=DEBUG ..```, recompile and rerun the application.
+The default build type is release in which assertions are ignored, they could however give valuable insight in failure cases.

 #License, Patents and Citing
 Our software is licensed as described in the COPYING.txt file which is in the same folder as this README.md file.